TOP 10 FREE ATTRACTIONS

 8 - Memorial Park | Berlin Wall Exhibit

 Across the road from Downtown Rapid City, running alongside a portion of Rapid Creek, extends the wonderful features of Memorial Park.
 The Berlin Wall exhibit is one of many memorials found in the park.
 This exhibit features two segments of the wall and two tank traps along with informational plaques about its history.
 Memorial Park also features a beautiful walking path, a playground for kids, a peaceful pond, as well as the Flood of 1972 Memorial fountain and several other statues.

 9 - City of Presidents

 Lining the streets of Downtown Rapid City are the famous faces of past presidents recreated in bronze.
 Known as the City of Presidents, this free, self-guided walking tour takes you around the downtown area for a face-to-face greeting.
-Each statue is a life size replica of the president, showcasing their height and weight, except for William Henry Harrison.
+Each statue is a life size replica of the president, showcasing their height and weight, except for William Howard Taft.
 His weight was too expensive to replicate in bronze.
 Each statue pose was selected by the sculptor and features a characteristic of the president or representation of something they accomplished in office.

 10 - Pawnseum

 The world’s only Pawnseum, pawnshop and museum combined, can be found in Downtown Rapid City.
 Amongst stunning Black Hills Gold jewelry, an array of musical instruments and more, visitors can also find historical artifacts such as Michael Jackson’s early concert glove and authentic Native American antiques.